DNAcastigator/Chromatin-Dynamics-as-a-Precursor-to-Genetic-Evolution-in-Heliconius-erato-Speciation/Differential Accessibility ATAC-peaks.md

   test=sizeFactors(atacDDSXxYlFW)
   res_FW <- results(atacDDSXxYlFW,contrast=con,lfcThreshold=0.5,alpha=0.05)
 ```
-after some filtering and cleaning, the function returns the DE genes output from DEseq2 as well as the factor of normalization obtained from the analysis for each sample.
+after some filtering and cleaning, the function returns the DA peaks output from DEseq2 as well as the factor of normalization obtained from the analysis for each sample.
 ```R
 FW.vsall.filt=na.omit(data.frame(res_FW))
   print(summary(res_FW))